 What is Present Value and Discount Rate?

-To understand the present value, we will first have to know what is Present Value and Discount Rate.
+To understand the present value, we will first have to know what is Present Value and Discount Rate are.

 A discount rate is the rate of return for calculating the present value.
 In simple words, it is the rate of return that an investor forgoes by accepting an amount in the future.
 So, the discount rate is the expected return that an investor would have got if he had invested the current amount of money for some time.

 Value for calculating the present value is PV = FV* [1/ (1 + i)^n].
-Here i is the discount rate and n is the period.
-A point to note is that the PV table represents the part of the PV formula in bold above [1/ (1 + i)^n].
+Here i is the discount rate, and n is the period.
+Note that the PV table represents the part of the PV formula in bold above [1/ (1 + i)^n].
 Many also call it a present value factor.

 PV Table – How to Use it?